HB 2 – now CSHB 2, the school funding bill, will be heard by the Senate Education Committee on Education K-16 on Thursday, May 15, 2025.

 As bills move through the Texas Legislature, you can impact them in three main ways:

-On Tuesday, April 29, the House Committee on Public Education will have a hearing on HB 4.
+On Thursday, May 15, the Senate Committee on Education K-16 will have a hearing on HB 2.

 The public hearing link typically provides useful information such as the location for the hearing, the bill being heard, the time limits testimony given, the link for online comments (House only)given, and the number of written copies needed for any handouts you might have that day.